coleifer/peewee/docs/new/query_builder.rst

 Delete queries
 --------------

-:py:meth:`~Table.delete` queries are simplest of all, as they do not accept any
+:meth:`~Table.delete` queries are simplest of all, as they do not accept any
 arguments:

 .. code-block:: python